DATx (DATX) Price Tops $0.0005 on Exchanges

-DATx (CURRENCY:DATX) traded up 20.9% against the U.S. dollar during the twenty-four hour period ending at 16:00 PM ET on February 8th.
-DATx has a market capitalization of $642,296.00 and approximately $1.11 million worth of DATx was traded on exchanges in the last day.
+DATx (CURRENCY:DATX) traded down 3.8% against the U.S. dollar during the twenty-four hour period ending at 12:00 PM ET on February 14th.
+DATx has a market capitalization of $710,717.00 and approximately $2.60 million worth of DATx was traded on exchanges in the last day.
 One DATx token can currently be purchased for about $0.0005 or 0.00000005 BTC on exchanges including HADAX, HitBTC, Rfinex and Kucoin.
-In the last seven days, DATx has traded up 85.5% against the U.S. dollar.
+In the last seven days, DATx has traded up 33.9% against the U.S. dollar.

 Here’s how similar cryptocurrencies have performed in the last day: